ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 <note>

-It's not mentioned in the lecture, but I think that before the transformation phase, there should be
+It's not mentioned in the lecture, but I think that before the transformation phase, there can be
-**a step of high-level optimization**, as it's much easier to optimize high-level code with semantic information rather than IR code.
+**a step of high-level optimization**, which will optimize the AST.
+_(Optimization levels are not
+really classified and have obscure boundaries)_

 </note>